|Nutritional Guidelines (per serving)|

 Preheat the oven to 350 F.

-Line two cookie sheets with parchment paper.
+Line 2 cookie sheets with parchment paper.
 In a medium bowl, whisk together the flour, baking soda, salt, ginger, cinnamon, and white pepper, if using.

 In a large bowl, whisk together the melted butter and sugar until smooth.